-Note: Data for Woodstock was unavailable, so data for the Atlanta area was used instead.
+Note: Data for Woodstock was unavailable, so data for the nearest city, Atlanta, was used instead.

 |Northwest Georgia Area Agency on Aging||(800) 759-2963||The Northwest Georgia Area Agency on Aging provides a range of services to help seniors in the area remain independent as long as possible.
 The agency offers health and wellness classes and counseling on healthcare.
 They also can help seniors locate local meal delivery and transportation.|